Cooltk63/TK/README.md

 @echo off
 setlocal EnableDelayedExpansion

-REM Set the folder path (default to current directory if not provided) set "folder=%~1" if "%folder%"=="" set "folder=%cd%"
+REM 🔧 SET YOUR FOLDER PATH BELOW set "folder=C:\Your\Target\Folder\Path"

 set /a totalLines=0

-echo Scanning folder: %folder% echo.
+echo Scanning folder and subfolders: %folder% echo.

 for /r "%folder%" %%f in (*.*) do (
+    if exist "%%f" (
-    for /f %%c in ('find /v /c "" ^< "%%f"') do ( echo File: %%f - Lines: %%c
+        for /f "tokens=1 delims=:" %%c in ('find /v /c "" "%%f"') do ( echo File: %%f - Lines: %%c
             set /a totalLines+=%%c
         )
     )
+)

 echo.
 echo ========================================
-echo Total number of lines in all files: !totalLines! echo ======================================== pause
+echo Total number of lines in ALL files: !totalLines! echo ======================================== pause